duken72/codingForDummies/cppFD/README.md

 ./main.out input.txt
 ```

+### Compiling

 Example of compiler, object file, binary file, assembly code: [The Cherno](https://youtu.be/3tIqpEmWMLI)

 In reality, use build system, such as [CMake](../cmakeFD/README.md):

 RAII - Resource Acquisition is Initialization

-## Linking
+### Linking

 Source: [The Cherno](https://youtu.be/H4s55GgAg0I)

-This explains why you can simply include header files, which only have function declarations.
 When linking, the linker will find the function definitions.
+This is why you can simply include header files, which only have function declarations.

 Also, if you define a function in header file, then include that header file in other files, it leads to linking error: multiple definition of a function.

-This will go back to `(target_)link_libraries` in [CMake](../cmakeFD/README.md).
+This concerns with using `(target_)link_libraries` in [CMake](../cmakeFD/README.md).

 -------